-Notes: the data in the table above was based on the closing share price of Alaris' Shares at December 31, 2013 through December 31, 2018 as well as the value of the Index during those same time periods.
+1) the data in the table above was based on the closing share price of Alaris' Shares at December 31, 2014 through December 31, 2019 as well as the value of the Index during those same time periods.
 It also includes the reinvestment of dividends paid by both Alaris and the Index during the same time periods.
 This table also includes compensation data for the CEO and all NEOs for use in the following sections.
+2) 2018 data reported in the information circular dated December 31, 2018 did not included any stock based compensation as this was not issued to NEO's until May 2019 for the 2018 period due to trading restrictions under the Corporation's blackout policy.
+Therefore the numbers reported under the 2018 column differ than what was reported last year and include all stock based compensation received for the 2018 period.

-The chart above displays the total return on investing \$100 into both Alaris Shares and the Index on December 31, 2013, which includes reinvesting dividends for both at each year end.
+The chart above displays the total return on investing \$100 into both Alaris Shares and the Index on December 31, 2014, which includes reinvesting dividends for both at each year end.
 The chart also displays total gross NEO compensation performance on the same \$100 base with annual adjustments based on the percentage change in gross NEO compensation, year over year.
-Shareholders that have held Shares since December 31, 2013 have realized a total return of -20% based on the closing price on December 31, 2018 versus a +22% return from the Index while NEO compensation has decreased by -62% over that same time period.
-Alaris has returned capital to its shareholders in the form of dividends paid of \$1.48, \$1.56, \$1.62, \$1.62 and \$1.6225 per share in 2014 through 2018 respectively.
+Shareholders that have held Shares since December 31, 2014 have realized a total return of -10% based on the closing price on December 31, 2019 versus a +35% return from the Index while NEO compensation has decreased by -12% over that same time period.
+Alaris has returned capital to its shareholders in the form of dividends paid of \$1.56, \$1.62, \$1.62, \$1.6225 and \$1.65 per share from January 1, 2015 through December 31, 2019.

-(Referring to the tables on the previous page) CEO and NEO total compensation is highly variable and is the result of several factors including a variable bonus program and the issuance of Options and performance based RSUs as well as a base salary.
-Total gross NEO compensation decreased to \$2.93 million in 2018, which was -1.5% lower than 2017 and -61.5% lower than 2013 on a gross basis and the lowest gross NEO compensation since 2011.
-2018 NEO total compensation was lower than 2017 as a result of a lower level of variable compensation, including no long term incentive being granted to NEOs in 2018.
-This was offset by the fact that the Compensation Period included bonuses paid over two periods (18 month Compensation Period).
-Bonuses paid for the 2018 Compensation Period were higher that the 2017 Compensation Period due to the increase in distributable cash per share of 21% as well as the fact that the Compensation Period included the twelve month period from July 1, 2017 to June 30, 2018 as well as a six month stub period from July 1, 2018 to December 31, 2018.
-The Compensation Period was switched to the fiscal year end after the Mercer Review was conducted in 2018.
-CEO Compensation increased to \$0.98 million for 2018, which is 15% higher than 2017 total CEO compensation of \$0.85 million despite no RSUs or Options being granted for 2018 due to a higher bonus pool available as a result of the increase in cash from operations.
+Referring to the tables on the previous page, CEO and NEO total compensation is highly variable and is the result of several factors including a variable bonus program and the issuance of Options and performance based RSUs as well as a base salary.
+Total gross NEO compensation decreased to \$3.6 million in 2019, which was -34% lower than 2018 and -12% lower than 2014 on a gross basis.
+2019 NEO total compensation was lower than 2018 by -\$1.9 million as a result of a lower level of variable compensation, including a lower bonus paid as well as a lower amount of stock based compensation granted to NEOs in 2019.
+Bonuses paid for the 2019 Compensation Period were lower than the 2018 Compensation Period due to a smaller increase in distributable cash per share for 2019 vs the prior period.
+CEO Compensation decreased to \$1.1 million for 2019, which is 45.8% lower than 2018 total CEO compensation of \$2.1 million due to lower variable compensation including a lower bonus (\$397,500 vs \$611,000 in the prior year) and lower stock based compensation (\$353,360 vs \$1.1 million in the prior year).